mirko-felice/JavalinServerCodegen/samples/javalin/linda/doc/serverStub.md

 - Form parameters;
 - Headers of the request;
 - Body of the request;
-- Behaviour (this is NOT implemented);
+- Call of the associated abstract method (which should contain the behaviour);

-At the end for each possible response the stub sets status code and corresponding result, basing on the code that would be set by the behaviour.
+At the end for each possible response the stub sets status code and corresponding result, basing on the code that would be set by the user in associated implementation of the abstract method.

 3) For each ws/wss route a method containing code that extracts data sent by the client.
 Till WebSocket interface can send only messages the amount of extracted information is less:
 - Message sent;